Free Consultation / 24 Hours a Day - (614) 500-3836

 Charged with possession?
 Contact a Columbus marijuana possession lawyer today.

-A possession charge can result in jail or prison time, expensive fines, and a mark on your criminal record if you’re convicted.
-This is why having a drug crimes lawyer in Columbus who can assess the evidence against you, build a strong defense, and fight for your freedoms is essential.
-Call us at (614) 500-3836 or via email at advice@columbuscriminalattorney.com for a free consultation.
+While medical and adult-use recreational marijuana usage is now legal, a criminal possession charge is still possible and can result in jail time, fines, and a mark on your criminal record if you’re convicted.
+Additionally, marijuana charges in your past are not automatically cleared from your record.
+This is why having a drug crimes lawyer in Columbus is essential.
+Call LHA at (614) 500-3836 or via email at advice@columbuscriminalattorney.com for a free consultation.
 We are available 24/7.

 For over a decade, the Columbus criminal defense lawyers at LHA have successfully represented clients on criminal offenses ranging from minor misdemeanors to first-degree felonies.
 That extensive previous experience will enable us to better help you.